IvanSeliuk/WeatherProjectRealm/README.md

 # WeatherProjectRealm
-WeatherProject rewritten on the base data of Realm Detailed description of the app can be found in this WeatherProject
+WeatherProject rewritten on the base data of Realm.
+Detailed description of the app can be found in this WeatherProject